-Abbot's Hill School is committed to ensuring that whenever its staff mark candidates' work this is done fairly, consistently and in accordance with the awarding body's specification and subject-specific associated documents.
+Abbot's Hill School is committed to ensuring that whenever its staff mark candidates' work this is done

 Abbot's Hill School ensures that all centre staff follow a robust Non-examination Assessment Policy (for the management of GCE and GCSE non-examination assessments).
 This policy details all procedures relating to non-examination assessments for GCSE, Edexcel Awards and FSMQ, including the marking and quality assurance/internal standardisation processes which relevant teaching staff are required to follow.